 New technology is precisely the type of phenomenon for which this standard approach to valuation does not work.
 This problem is captured in a quote attributed to Andy Grove.
-When asked, what was the return on investment to Internet commerce, he
+When asked, what was the return on investment to Internet commerce, he replied, "This is Columbus in the New World.
+What was his return on investment?"4

-&lt;sup>3 King (2016), Chapter 4.
+3 King (2016), Chapter 4.
 Radical uncertainty essentially the same as "Knightian uncertainty."
 (Knight, 1921).
 King's contribution is to point out the usefulness of narratives in structuring analysis and decisions in the presence of radical uncertainty: "The narrative is a story that integrates the most important pieces of information in order to provide a basis for ... a decision." (p.
 136).